hdiedrich/mw/README.md

 The page `index.html` is kind of special cased with its own handler currently.
 The name is matched in full to chose the right handler.
 There is no inspection of parameters of a GET currently.

 Both sample.html and index.html use the stylesheet in `priv/style.css`.
-It is served as static file.i
+It is served as static file.

+There is now a mechanism and stubs for all pages in the MVP #2 flow (see Pirate Pad):

+ * index.html
+ * about.html
+ * intro.html
+ * bets.html
+ * bet.html
+ * flow.html
+ * prep.html
+ * pend.html
+ * sign.html
+ * followup.html
+ * status.html
+ * events.html
+ * cashout.html
+ * wrapup.html

 ### BitcoinJS